Emirates Steel Arkan to showcase new products at Middle East Design & Build Week 2022

 PHOTO

-ABU DHABI - Emirates Steel Arkan has announced that it is participating in the Middle East Design & Build Week 2022, where the company will highlight its contribution to the growth of the region's construction industry through its high quality and durable product range.
+Abu Dhabi, United Arab Emirates: Emirates Steel Arkan (ADX: EMSTEEL) (the “Group”), the largest publicly traded steel and building materials company in the UAE, is participating in the Middle East Design & Build Week 2022, where the company will highlight its contribution to the growth of the region’s construction industry through its high quality and durable product range.

-Middle East Design & Build Week runs until 14th September at the Abu Dhabi National Exhibition Centre.
-Emirates Steel Arkan is taking part as a titanium sponsor and will showcase the company's top-of-the-range construction products, including the company's latest high-strength and energy-efficient steel product, ES600, which will support the industry's efforts to reduce carbon emissions.
+Middle East Design & Build Week runs September 12-14 at the Abu Dhabi National Exhibition Centre, Abu Dhabi.
+Emirates Steel Arkan will be taking part in the event as a titanium sponsor and will showcase the company’s top-of-the-range construction products, including the company’s latest high strength and energy efficient steel product, ES600, which will support the industry’s efforts to reduce carbon emissions.

 “In the coming quarter, we will begin marketing ES600, our new ultra-high-strength rebar, designed to allow our construction customers to build more by using less raw materials, thereby reducing the carbon footprint of their projects.
 We also look forward to understanding the needs of our customers and construction sector peers and are excited to share developments with them as to how Emirates Steel Arkan is adapting its product range to align with the industry’s evolving requirements.”